Anjali211003/Expenses-Tracker-app/README.md

      npm i react-router-dom
      npm run dev

-4.Access the Application
+4. Access the Application

 Open your browser and visit: http://localhost:5173

-Usage
+Usage:

 Sign Up/Login: Create an account or log in with existing credentials.

 Add Expenses: Log your daily expenses with a category and amount.

 View Analytics: Check monthly and category-wise spending patterns.

 Download Reports: Export your expense history for offline use.

-Future Enhancements
+Future Enhancements:

 Integration with bank APIs for automated expense logging.

 Multi-currency support.

 AI-based expense categorization suggestions.

-License
+License:

 This project is licensed under the MIT License.